Botanical Name: Senecio rowleyanus

 Pot your String of Pearls succulent plant in a hanging basket to show off its trailing strands of bead-like leaves.
 Plant several young plants together for a full, attractive display.

-Despite its delicate appearance, this unusual succulent house plant is a vigorous grower, quickly creeping across the surface of the pot, then cascading down the side.
+How big does it get?
 Its trailing stems can reach 2-3 ft (60-90 cm).
 If long stems become straggly, you can cut them off.
 Poke healthy stem tip cuttings back into the soil to create a full, lush plant.
-(See propagation tips below.)
+(See "Propagation" tips below.)

 String of Pearls has such unlikely relatives as Cineraria, with broad green foliage and bright, daisy-like flowers...and German Ivy, a trailing plant with lobed ivy-shaped leaves.
 Although the Senecio genus includes more than 1,000 species of leafy annuals, perennials, succulents and shrubs, what many have in common are rayed flowerheads.